aanatema/project-biome/README.md

 # Biome - Online reading journal 📖

 **Biome** is a personal library where you can add your latest reading and share your thoughts on it.
 Each user can register, login, add a book and a review.
-Infos like the title and author are retrieved with [Open Library](https://openlibrary.org/dev/docs/api/books), using the book ISBN.
+Infos like the title and author are retrieved with [Open Library](https://openlibrary.org/dev/docs/api/books) or [Google Books Api](https://developers.google.com/books/docs/v1/using?hl=en), using the book ISBN.

 ---